-.snap Vs ,deb Package
+.snap Vs .deb Package

 “snap” Packages

-Snaps are containerised software packages that are simple to create and install.
-They auto-update and are safe to run.
-And because they bundle their dependencies, they work on all major Linux systems without modification.
+Snaps are software packages that are containerized and easy to generate and install.
+They auto-update and are completely safe to use.
+They also work on all major Linux systems without modification because their dependencies are bundled.

-To have it running on your system you only have to install snapd on your system.
+You only need to install snapd on your PC to get it up and running.

-If you run it without sudo, it will ask for password afterwards.
+If you run it without sudo, it will ask for a password afterward.

 Features